hydraulic-software/conveyor/guidebook/docs/faq/index.md

 * Be always available even in the most challenging conditions.
 Users will learn to rely on your app everywhere, at any time, whether that's in the middle of a storm on an oil rig, on holiday in the middle of the savannah, during a business trip with spotty connectivity
   or during a delicate hospital operation where a server outage could be a matter of life and death.

-If you're interested in these ideas, check out the essay ["Our Glorious Post Web Future"](https://www.hydraulic.software/blog/2-our-glorious-post-web-future.html) on the Hydraulic blog.
-We plan to write more about reinvigorating the desktop there, and hopefully organize a podcast with other people doing interesting work in the post-web space.